 Section 7A.
 Executive Director.
 The Executive Director shall be the Chief Executive Officer of the Agency and shall not be a member of the Agency.
-The Executive Director shall be the Onondaga County Director of Economic Development, a position that is appointed by the Onondaga County Executive and confirmed by affirmative vote of the Onondaga County Legislature.
+The Executive Director shall be the Onondaga County Director of Economic Development, a position that is appointed by the Onondaga County Executive Director and confirmed by affirmative vote of the Onondaga County Legislature.
 The Executive Director shall have general supervision over the administration of the business and affairs of the Agency, subject to the direction of the Agency.
 The Executive Director shall be charged with the management of all projects of the Agency.
-The Executive Director shall sign (manually or by facsimile signature) all agreements, contracts, deeds, bonds or other evidence of indebtedness and any other instruments of the Agency.
+The Executive Director shall sign (manually or by facsimile signature) all agreements, contracts, deeds, bonds or other evidence of indebtedness and any other instruments of the Agency on behalf of the Agency, except as otherwise authorized or directed by resolution of the Agency.